shuang133/HPCC-Project/README.md

 <img width="797" alt="Screenshot 2024-07-25 at 3 41 34 PM" src="https://github.com/user-attachments/assets/b660ff17-5145-4f93-a82b-f6bbcf817d42">

-3. Copy the JSON-formatted data from the roxie server and paste it in the message body.
+3. Write the data from the file you want to transfer (in JSON format) in the message body

 Your screen should look similar to this: (you can test out one row at a time first)